CVM Collections: Access and Distribution - Film, Video, Digital Media

 Center for Visual Music

-*Qualified institutions include FIAF archives and venues capable of archival projection, and institutions which have previously rented programs from us without damage to any films.
+*For film print rentals: Qualified institutions include FIAF archives and venues capable of archival projection, and institutions which have previously rented programs or ptints from CVM without damage.
 Please email for further information.

 CVM Home